johnlpage/UniBench/reporting/report.md

 significance.

-The performance of MongoDB or any database will depend on the available CPU and Disk I/O capability.
-Available RAM will further reduce the amount of Disk I/O required by caching and amortizing write requests where safe to do so.
+The performance of MongoDB or any database will depend on the available CPU and Disk performance.
+Available RAM will further reduce the number of Disk operations required by caching and amortizing write requests where safe to do so.
 This assumes an ideal client as used in most of these cases, however, some client constructs and then require more work per write operation by the server, which is demonstrated in later examples.

 The author has tried to include explanations for the results and the underlying low-level behavior that makes them so with each example.